Aldo Tonti

-Born in Rome, Tonti started his career as photographer, then entered the industry of cinema as assistant camera operator.
-He debuted as cinematographer in 1939, with Piccoli naufraghi by Flavio Calzavara; his first important work was Ossessione by Luchino Visconti.
+Born in Rome, Tonti started his career as photographer, then entered the film industry as an assistant camera operator.
+He debuted as a cinematographer in 1939, with Piccoli naufraghi by Flavio Calzavara; his first important work was Ossessione by Luchino Visconti.
 His works include films by Federico Fellini, King Vidor, Richard Fleischer, Roberto Rossellini, John Huston, Alberto Lattuada, Mario Monicelli, Sergio Sollima, Pietro Germi, Dino Risi, Marco Ferreri.
 In 1961 he won a Silver Ribbon for best cinematography for Nicholas Ray's The Savage Innocents.
 Tonti retired in 1982.